16th December, 2022 • 4 min

 Written by Higson

 8th April, 2021 • 3 min

-When pitching what we ultimately want is for the other party to invest in us and to build a relationship.
+When pitching, what we ultimately want is to build a relationship with the other party.
 So how do we do this?
-An essential part is creating a lasting impression by creating novelty.
+An essential part is presenting in a compelling way, and using novelty to create a lasting impression.
 Research shows on average we only retain 5% of information given in lecture form, 10% through reading and 20% through audio and visuals.
 When presenting, that means people do not remember much of what they see or hear.

 So how can we create a lasting impression under these circumstances?